NEWSFLASH: book just published: 4 June 2013

 Like jazz, each sculpture is both premeditated and improvisational, incorporating structural forms of ancient-styled instruments with her personal, sculptural journey.
 While the sculpture emerges, it finds its own voice, a palette of pitches and textures.
 Viewers are invited to explore them.
 Performance artists are invited to compose with them.

 Berman exhibits in traditional and untraditional settings: galleries, jazz clubs, television, theatres, hospitals, parks, colleges and homes.
-She has had both solo and group exhibits/performances/jam sessions in and around New York City and abroad, including The Gallery at Lincoln Center, Studio Gallery 88, The Museum of Natural History/Kwanza festivalR), Schomburg Museum, The Vivien Beaumont Theatre/Marie Christine, Brooklyn Academy of Music/Force of Nature Dance Co.; Bank Street College/Jazz with Sculpture, a collaboration with percussionist, David Pleasant (www.davidpleasant1.com), often joined by vocalist, Miles Griffith (www.milesgriffithmusic.com); The University of Haifa, Israel/performance & lecture about Jazz with Sculpture collaboration, Experimentation Festival, Brooklyn Waterfront Artists Coalition/performance with Paula Jeanine, lyricist, musician (www.paulajeanine.com).
+She has had both solo and group exhibits/performances/jam sessions in and around New York City and abroad, including The Gallery at Lincoln Center, Studio Gallery 88, The Museum of Natural History/Kwanza festivalR), Schomburg Museum, The Vivien Beaumont Theatre/Marie Christine, Brooklyn Academy of Music/Force of Nature Dance Co.; Bank Street College/Jazz with Sculpture, a collaboration with percussionist, David Pleasant (www.davidpleasant1.com), often joined by vocalist, Miles Griffith (www.milesgriffithmusic.com) and guest musicians, University of Haifa, Israel/performance & lecture about Jazz with Sculpture collaboration, Experimentation Festival, Brooklyn Waterfront Artists Coalition/performance with Paula Jeanine, lyricist, musician (www.paulajeanine.com).
 Percussive Sculptures are also the stage set for phatLiterature, a literary T.V. series presently being aired nationwide on cable TV, which includes her video biography, Visual Signatures.
-Her work is also featured on Noggin network, Jack’s Big Music Show, with Pleasant’s RiddimAthon!TMInc.

-Sculpture-inspired choreography is the basis of her Improvisational collaboration with dancer/mime, Karen Montanaro (www.mimetheatre.com).
+Sculpture-inspired choreography, film-making and music is the basis of her Improvisational collaboration for film; in-progress: "Midnight to Midnight".

 See documentary film by Dylan Morgan, "The Making of "The Dance Company" sculpture series, featuring "Black and Blue":

-Berman, an author and art educator with a Ms. Ed. in Leadership in the Arts.
+Berman, also author and art educator with a Ms. Ed. in Leadership in the Arts.
 For 21 years, at Bank Street College of Education and School for Children, she created and implements a developmentally appropriate, inter-disciplinary sculpture and musical instrument-making curricula for ages K-8 for all learning styles, including those with physical challenges.
-She also teaches graduate students, teachers and administrators, in the private and public schools, how to create and teach sculpture in any setting with any budget.
-She often collaborates with artists and educators in a variety of disciplines.
+She also teaches graduate students, teachers and administrators, in the private and public schools, how to create and teach sculpture and musical instruments in any setting with any budget.
+She often collaborates with a variety of disciplines.